 9. Can Gendex run on my computer?Gendex is written in Java, and as such can run on any computer platform with Java Runtime Environment installed.

-10. How much does Gendex cost?The evaluation/academic copy of Gendex is free and downloadable at http://designcomputing.net/gendex/download.html.
-The commercial perpetual license of this toolkit costs US$299.
-For ordering information please email:firstname.lastname@example.org.
+10. How much does Gendex cost?The evaluation/academic copy of Gendex is free and downloadable here.
+The personal perpetual license of this toolkit costs US$99.
+For ordering information please email:email@example.com.